cfsilence/selfie-station-express/README.md

 config.ssl.certPath = '';
 ```

-*If you choose to use SSL make sure that the Angular service URL reflects https!*
+*If you choose to use SSL make sure that the Angular service URL (in `environment.ts`) reflects https!*

 ## Note